Conditions Relating to the Licence

 No alteration to the highway surface shall be permitted to be carried out by the licence holder in implementing this licence.

-This permission is for tables and chairs, stalls, counters, barriers, heaters and other articles used to sell or serve food and drink supplied from, or in connection with, the relevant use of the premises.
+This permission is for tables and chairs, stalls, counters, barriers, heaters and other articles used to sell or serve food and drink supplied from, or in connection with the relevant use of the premises as noted on the licence.

 The pavement licence or a certified copy must be displayed in a prominent position where members of the public can clearly see it.